 Why is posture so important?

-Because the body moves, rotates and flexes optimally, transferring the forces to and from the ground only when your postural alignment is optimal.
+Because the body moves, it rotates and flexes optimally.
+It transfers the forces to and from the ground only when your postural alignment is optimal.

 What are you losing by not having proper posture?

 If you think you can afford to miss out performing at your best, give a second thought!
 First of all, you are subjecting your body to repetitive microtrauma.
 Slowly but surely it is eroding your body with every training session.

 Most of us can get away with it for a while.
 Nevertheless, it’s like taking cash out from a maxed-out credit card.
 Also, when you lack optimal alignment, the recovery after practice takes place slower.
 So what I’m saying is that you could be optimizing your results, overall state of health and day to day level of stress by paying some attention to the foundation of performance.
 That would be optimal posture.

 What are compensation patterns?